lesliev/dndref/README.md

   text search on a computer is instant.

 Mostly this is about speed, which is vital if you want your game to flow, particularly when everyone is first learning the game.
-Sure, you need to understand Ruby but if you don't, Ruby is easy to learn and you only need to understand a small subset of the language.
+So if you know Ruby, this should be quicker and easier to read than the english rules.

 ### Why bother with syntax?